joelhawksley/identity/components/slides.md

 end
 ```

-^ First, we'll need to update the initialize method
+^ First, we'll need to update the initializer

 ---